mflatt/expander/README.txt

  demo.rkt - exercises the expander and compiler (uses "main.rkt")

  run.rkt - starts a Racket replacement (uses "main.rkt")

+ bootstrap-run.rkt - like "run.rkt", but for a host Racket that
+                     does not include linklet support

+ bootstrap-demo.rkt - like "demo.rkt", but for a host Racket that
+                      does not include linklet support

 Beware that names are routinely shadowed when they are provided by `racket/base` but replaced by the expander's implementation.
 For